mattvalentine/basic-machine-config/README.md

 This was built from much larger project specific scripts I've built in the past.
 It intentionally leaves a lot of things out like loading node via nvm or initializing pm2, or installing ROS2.
 So feel free to fork it and add what you need.

-The only updates I have in mind right now are a better standby screen, and setting up plymouth to hide post messages on boot and shutdown.
+The only updates I have in mind right now are a better standby screen.

 ## Prerequisites